 Retirees with a VA disability rating of 50% or higher are eligible to receive Concurrent Retirement and Disability Payments (CRDP).
 CRDP awards veterans their full military retirement pay along with their full disability compensation payment.

-Military retirees with a disability rating may have their pay affected in other ways.
+Military retirees with a disability rating may affect their pay in other ways.
 The following article will give you more information regarding how VA disability compensation affects military retirement pay.

 Myth: VA Disability Compensation benefits aren’t worth that much.

 I wouldn’t say that.
 A 10% disability rating brings in $133.17 per month in disability compensation (FY16 rates).
 That may not seem like a huge amount on the surface.
-But this is a monthly payment that is also indexed to inflation, meaning it can increase over time.
+But this monthly payment is also indexed to inflation, meaning it can increase over time.

 The higher your rating, the larger the monthly compensation payment.
 Veterans with a disability rating of 30% or greater can add dependents to their disability claim.
 This will increase the monthly payment for each qualified dependent.
 Finally, you may be able to file a new claim for an increased rating if your condition worsens.